colemars/Ice-Fall/README.md

 # _Avoid Falling Objects Mini Game_

-#### _Simple avoid objects browser based game_
+#### _An avoid objects browser based game_

 #### By _**J. Michael Brown, Miles Bradt, Cole Marsteller, Blake Gotting**_

 ## Description

-_Using basic JavaScript, CSS, and HTML5 elements we crated a mini game in which you dodge falling icicles ._
+_Using JavaScript, CSS, and HTML5 Canvas we crated a mini game in which you dodge falling icicles._

 ## Setup/Installation Requirements

- _Requires git to be downloaded on your devise to use instructed git terminal commands._
+ _Requires git to be downloaded on your device to use instructed git terminal commands._

  _1. Open your terminal (command+spacebar on homepage for mac, to search for "terminal")_